Radiation Tolerance Characterisation of an Indigenously Developed p-type Silicon Pad Sensor for Forward Calorimetry Applications: Introduction

+An indigenously developed segmented p-type silicon sensor array has been introduced~\cite{Mukhopadhyay2023}, well-suited for operation in high-radiation environments, exploiting the n-in-p configuration advantages described above.

-In this article, we report on a systematic radiation hardness study of the fabricated p-type silicon sensor.
+In this article, we report on a systematic radiation tolerance study of the fabricated p-type silicon sensor.
 Section II outlines the sensor design and fabrication methodology.
 In Section III we discuss the expected radiation damage and radiation tolerance requirements.
-The irradiation test setup is described in Section IV, followed by experimental results in Section V. The article is summarized in Section~VI.
+The irradiation test setup is described in Section IV, followed by experimental results in Section V. The article is summarised in Section~VI.